Thriving in Nursing: Career Advice for Success and Fulfillment in the Healthcare Industry

 Nursing is tough work: long hours, stressed out patients and staff, the anxieties related to keeping people alive— or watching them decline… These are just a few of the incredibly complex and demanding factors that accompany the role of being a nurse, but when combining those with the others— and trying to maintain a healthy personal life outside of work— the task can become daunting.
 Even dangerous.

-Burnout has always been a normal factor in healthcare jobs, it just comes with the territory of saving lives, but the world’s recent experience with COVID-19 demonstrated just how demanding and stressful healthcare can be.
-Yes, the pandemic was a temporary force on the world, but it did much to heighten the daily stresses that daily life contains, exposing its power on human sanity.
+Burnout has always been a normal factor in healthcare jobs such as career path in nursing.
+It just comes with the territory of saving lives.
+But the world’s recent experience with COVID-19 demonstrated just how demanding and stressful healthcare can be.
+Yes, the pandemic was a temporary force on the world.
+But it did much to heighten the daily stresses that daily life contains, exposing its power on human sanity.

-Few professions had to deal with the worst of those pressures and stresses than health care workers.
+Few professions had to deal with the worst of those pressures and stresses than healthcare workers.
 While the world has mostly gone back to normal, it left in its wake the shocking reality of how draining a role in health care can be.
-Learning to identify signals leading to personal burnout is vital to success as a nurse, not just for oneself, but for the patients and staff to be worked with.
+Learning to identify signals leading to personal burnout is vital to success as a nurse, not just for oneself.
+But for the patients and staff.

 Adaptability

 People are taught to expect the best and be prepared for the worst.
-A day in the life of a healthcare professional demands adaptability.
-Change comes in many forms, it could be a new boss, the loss of a steady friend who moves departments, “improvements” to daily procedures, or a sudden emergency situation.
-These types of things may be expected, but that rarely takes the sting out of their suddenness.
+A day in the life of a healthcare professional in a nursing career demands adaptability.
+Change comes in many forms, it could be a new boss, the loss of a steady friend who moves departments, “improvements” to daily procedures.
+Or a sudden emergency situation.
+These types of things may be expected.
+But that rarely takes the sting out of their suddenness.

 Regardless, understanding how to handle oneself when changes occur— because they will— is what can make a challenging day exciting instead of stressful.